Siberpone/lazy-pony-prompter/README.md

 ### 🚫 Negative Prompt Handling

 LPP includes "standard" V5 negative prompt by default.
-This can be disabled by unticking the "Include negative prompt" checkbox.
+This can be disabled by unticking the "Include Standard Negative Prompt" checkbox.
 The "standard" negative prompt is appended to whatever you type in the normal webui negative prompt textbox.

 ### 💾 Saving and Loading Prompts